MikleM20/CPSC-481-Project/README.md

 Welcome to our team's portfolio page for our CPSC 481 project.
 This page will be updated throughout the project and will describe the progress of our project.

 ### Team Members
-Celina Ma
+- Celina Ma
-Michael Manila
+- Michael Manila
-Jacob Huber
+- Jacob Huber
-Lucas del Villar
+- Lucas del Villar
-Syed Jafri
+- Syed Jafri
+- Everest Wild

 ### Current Project Ideas
 #### Harmonic